heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 When the analysis-tests are run, all files in the configured directory (default: test-data) that match the size user defined are included.
 Included files are compressed and uncompressed.
 All content is validated before compression and after uncompression original and uncompressed content of each file is verified to match.

 User can also add data to the folder for testing purposes.
 The data is validated before analysis-tests begin to ensure that only supported characters are used in uploaded test-files.
-If there are un-supported characters in a test-file, user is shown the following notification:
+If there are un-supported characters in a test-file, user is shown the following notification and test-run is terminated:

 ![Error: non-supported characters](images/error-non-supported-characters.png)